 The Holloway Cut Adviser (HCA) is an intuitive tool used to analyze the cut of round diamonds.
 After analyzing the diamonds, the HCA tool renders a score that the user can then interpret to estimate the cut quality of the stone.
-The main idea behind the development of HCA was to help consumers determine the fire, brilliance, and scintillation of round diamonds.
-So, unlike the ideal-scope tube, the HCA tool is used almost exclusively for round cut stones.
+The main idea behind the development of the HCA was to help consumers determine the fire, brilliance, and scintillation of round diamonds.
+Hence, unlike the ideal-scope tube, the HCA tool is used almost exclusively for round cut stones.

 Should You Trust Ideal-scope and HCA?